Rayonnant: Rayonnant in France

-The origin of the Rayonnant style took place during the reign of Louis IX of France, or Saint Louis, who reigned from 1226 to 1270.
+The style originated during the reign of Louis IX of France, or Saint Louis, from 1226 to 1270.
 During his reign, France was the wealthiest and most powerful nation in Europe.
 Louis was devoutly religious and was a major patron of the Catholic Church and arts.
 The University of Paris, or Sorbonne, was founded under his rule, as a school of theology.
 The major Rayonnant cathedrals had his patronage, and his royal chapel, Sainte-Chapelle, which he built to house his extensive collection of relics of the Saints, is considered one of the major landmarks of Rayonnant Gothic.
 He also had an important influence on English Gothic; King Henry III of England was the brother-in-law of Louis, visited Paris, and had Westminster Abbey modified after 1245 following the new style.
 He also attended the dedication of Sainte-Chapelle in Paris, and had the east end of St. Paul's Cathedral remodelled in 1258 to resemble it.

+Basilica of Saint-Denis rebuilding (1231)

+The Basilica of Saint-Denis, which had been the most influential initial building of Gothic style, developed problems of stability in the early 13th century.
+Therefore, the upper parts of the choir as well as the nave and the transepts were rebuilt beginning in 1231, opening up a greater amount of interior space (though altering beyond recognition some of the original Gothic features created by Suger).
+The walls were rebuilt with much larger windows, which opened up the upper elevation from the main arcades to the apexes of the vaults.
+The apse, once dark, was filled with light.
+In this campaign, the first triforia with windows were built.
+This was the onset of Rayonnant Gothic.

 Amiens Cathedral

-The first cathedral to be constructed in the Rayonnant style was Amiens Cathedral (1220–1270).
+The construction of Amiens Cathedral had begun in 1220 with its western parts, in the more advanced version of Classic Gothic, similar to the eastern parts of Reims Cathedral, at the same time.
 Its builder, Bishop Evrard de Fouilly, set out to build the largest cathedral in France; one-hundred forty-five meters long, and seventy meters wide, with a surface area of 7700 square meters.
 The vaults are 42.5 meters high.
-The nave was completed by 1240, the choir was completed between 1241 and 1269.
-The architects were Robert de Luzarches and Thomas and Renaud de Cormont; their names and images are found in the labyrinth of the cathedral.

-The most striking Rayonnant feature of the nave is the enormous height of the grand arcades in the nave, eighteen meters, matching the combined heights of the triforium and clerestory levels above.
-The high windows were also a new Rayonnant arrangement; groups of four lancet windows topped by three small rose windows in the nave, and eight lancets in the transept, bringing in a deluge of light.
+The nave was completed by 1235.

+After the necessary enlargement of the area enclosed by the city wall, in 1236, began the construction of transept and choir, which was completed between 1241 and 1269.
+Here, the innovations were applied, that had been initiated in the relaunch of Saint-Denis abbey church.

+The western rose window was renewed in the 16th century in Flamboyant style.

 A close study of the tympanum in 1992 revealed traces of paint, indicating that it was entirely painted in bright colors.
 The original appearance is simulated today on special occasions with coloured lights.